HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

             },
             ...
         ]

 ## VideoViewSet

 ### def get_serializer_class(self):
+Returns the serializer class to use based on the current action.
+The VideoListSerializer is used for the list action, and the VideoSerializer is used for all other actions.
    **Returns:**
     - serializer class that should be used for the current action.